 <

-Denali is the highest peak in North America and, in many climbers’ assessment, harder work than Everest — a 21-day self-supported expedition across heavily glaciated terrain in some of the coldest conditions any commercial mountain sees, with climbers hauling 60-pound packs and 50-pound sleds through a 13,000-foot vertical labyrinth.
-The historical success rate hovers around 52%, and the climbers who fail aren’t weak.
-They’re unprepared for the specific combination of cold, altitude, load, and duration that Denali demands.
-This progression reverse-engineers the exact 5-stage sequence — Rainier, Aconcagua, winter skills, the Denali Prep Course, and the expedition itself — that closes every capability gap.
-30 months. $32,000–47,000 all-in.
-Designed for climbers serious about the summit.
+Denali is the highest peak in North America and, in many climbers’ assessment, harder work than Everest.
+Generally, the mountain is a 21-day self-supported expedition across heavily glaciated terrain in some of the coldest conditions any commercial mountain sees.
+Specifically, climbers haul 60-pound packs and 50-pound sleds through a 13,000-foot vertical labyrinth with no Sherpa support.
+Notably, the historical success rate hovers around 52 percent.
+The climbers who fail are not weak — they are unprepared for the specific combination of cold, altitude, load, and duration that Denali tests.

 20,310 ft